Can you believe it? Black Friday already?

 On a similar note, be strategic about your signage.

-Signs have to be big and clear so customers can navigate your store without confusion.
+Signs must be large and clear so customers can navigate your store without confusion.
 You want people to be able to find the deals they’re looking for and get to the checkout line as easily as possible.

 This is just the tip of the iceberg when it comes to Black Friday visuals.
 Check out more store layout ideas in our free retailers’ holiday guide!